BinhMisfit/PSRMTE/README.md

 Please use the *.ipynb files in these folders to execute.

-Download and place this data folder into the directory where you clone our codes (https://drive.google.com/drive/folders/1vIsyD962Msm4aXYbUrOGNwj4aLvx-fGL?usp=sharing)
+Download and place this data folder into the directory where you clone our codes (https://drive.google.com/drive/folders/1vIsyD962Msm4aXYbUrOGNwj4aLvx-fGL?usp=sharing).
+The dataset is file.jsonl

 # References
 https://github.com/google-research/bert